Ahmed-H-N/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

        - This will help you find this:
          ![](Images/49.png)
        - By that we have found the bias direction which is 1D vector and the non-bias vector which is 299D vector.
-    2. Neutralize: For every word that is not definitional, project to get rid of bias.
+    2. Neutralize: For every word that is not definitional (gender by defintion such as "he" and "she"), project them to get rid of bias.
        - Babysitter and doctor need to be neutral so we project them on non-bias axis with the direction of the bias:
          ![](Images/50.png)
          - After that they will be equal in the term of gender.